 How long it lasts depends on each patient, but it certainly offers long-lasting results.
 To maintain and boost the hair growth process, patients are asked to visit follow-up sessions at least every 6 to 12 months.
 When considering PRP therapy for hair loss, one of the most common concerns is the number of PRP sessions needed for hair growth.
 An initial treatment involves 3 injections given 4 to 6 weeks apart.

+Platelet-rich plasma injections for hair loss promote natural hair growth, as growth factors injected into the scalp increase cell growth and collagen production.
 Patients will need multiple treatments of PRP therapy for hair loss to keep hair follicles nourished with growth factors from injections.
 Microneedling with PRP injections may be more expensive than taking each treatment alone, but it has been proven to be effective.
 PRP is a vital component of blood that contains essential proteins and regenerative cells and can restore damaged tissues when injected.